dschwen/vibex/DESIGN.md

 ## 9. Adding a New Operation (Checklist)

 1. Add a node/helper in `ast.hpp` (e.g., `struct ExpNode` + `Expr exp(const Expr&)`).
-2. Add constant folding to `normalize_ast.hpp` when safe.
+2. Add constant folding to `normalize.hpp` when safe.
 3. Map to Tape (`TapeBackend`) and Torch (`TorchJITBackend`) in their emitters.
 4. Optionally add AST rewrite identities.